 - Proceed with your hand wraps as usually, giving a little extra knuckle pad support.

 - Punch away to your heart’s desire.

 You still might feel it a little bit, but if you are training for a fight you gotta work through it anyway, it will heal if you keep taping it this way, I promise.
 It’s worked for me countless times.
-If you are not a fighter, just use this method and punch a bit lighter for a couple days to speed healing.
+If you are not a fighter and want to keep training, use this method and punch a bit lighter for a couple of days to speed healing.